Ductile Iron Pile Products

 3) Drive Shanks

 Specialty drive shanks are required for installation of the Ductile Iron Piles.
-A solid (dry) drive shank is used for non-grouted pile installations and a grouting (wet) shank along with a grout box is used for grouted pile installations.
-It is recommended that the wet shank only be used for grouted pile installations and not for repeated end-bearing situations to avoid tooling damage.
+A solid (dry) drive shank is used for non-grouted pile installations and a grouting (wet) shank along with a grout box is used for exterior grouted pile installations.
+It is recommended that the wet shank primarily be used for exterior grouted pile installations and not for repeated end-bearing situations to avoid tooling damage.
 This damage potentially is largely because the combination of the high energy imparted during the driving process combined with the heating of the tooling that can occur without the presence of grout to act as a coolant during installation.

 4) Grout Pump

-A grout pump is required for installation of Grouted Ductile Iron Piles and also for filling of the interior of the pile following installation of Non-Grouted piles.
+A grout pump is required for installation of exterior grouted Ductile Iron Piles also for filling of the interior of the pile following installation of Non-Grouted piles.
 A colloidal pump is typically used for mixing neat cement (cement and water) for filling the interior of piles.
 A piston-driven, swing-tube concrete/grout pump is recommended for pumping sand-cement grout during the installation of Grouted DIPs.
 Although screw pumps can deliver high rates of delivery, they are not suitable for ductile iron pile installations because of the limited discharge pressure generated.

 Like hammer selection, it is important that the grout pump be selected so that it is large enough to provide sufficient pumping pressures to introduce the grout at depth in the pile, but is not too large that it causes blockages in the line or over-pressurizes the system.
 Manufacturer recommendations indicate a maximum pumping pressure up to 1,000 psi (70 bars) and with a flow rate of 12 cfm (20 m3/h).
 The pump stroke size is also critical to avoid plugging.
 Pump strokes of ¼- to ½-cubic foot per stroke are well-suited for DIP installation.